Georgia-Pacific and Asbestos

 When Georgia-Pacific acquired Bestwall Gypsum, it assumed liability for all the asbestos products that the company made.
 It has faced thousands of lawsuits and will likely face more.
 Before it spun off a subsidiary to handle asbestos claims, Georgia-Pacific spent $160 million per year defending against asbestos lawsuits.[2]

-It was recently discovered that Georgia-Pacific fought many of its lawsuits in an underhanded and possibly illegal way.
-An appeals court decision in New York found the company may have taken fraudulent actions.
+It was recently discovered that Georgia-Pacific fought many of its lawsuits underhandedly and possibly illegally.
+An appeals court decision in New York found that the company may have taken fraudulent actions.

 As asbestos lawsuits came in, Georgia-Pacific hired and paid nearly $6 million to consultants and scientists to publish experiments defending its products.
 These studies managed to cast doubt on the well-known fact that asbestos products contribute to mesothelioma and lung cancer.[3]